vmarc/lassi/README.md

 npm install
 ```

-After running previous command, you can start the running the Angular application with this command:
+After running previous command, you can start running the Angular application with this command:

 ```
 npm start